dart-lang/site-www/src/_guides/language/sound-dart.md

 type is `String`, at runtime you are guaranteed to only get a string when you evaluate it.

-Strong mode, like the type systems in Java and C#, is sound.
-It enforces that soundness using a combination of static checking (compile errors) and runtime checks.
-For example, assigning a `String` to `int` is a compile error.
-Casting an `Object` to a string using `as String` will fail with a runtime error if the object isn't a string.
+Dart's type system, like the type systems in Java and C#, is sound.
+It enforces that soundness using a combination of static checking (compile-time errors) and runtime checks.
+For example, assigning a `String` to `int` is a compile-time error.
+Casting an `Object` to a string using `as String` fails with a runtime error if the object isn't a string.

-Dart was created as an optionally typed language and is not sound.
-For example, it is valid to create a list in Dart that contains integers, strings, and streams.
-Your program will not fail to compile or run just because the list contains mixed types, even if the list is specified as a list of `float` but contains every type except floating point values.

-In classic Dart, the problem occurs at runtime&mdash;fetching a `Stream` from a list but getting another type results in a runtime exception and the app crashes.
-For example, the following code assigns a list of type `dynamic` (which contains strings) to a list of type `int`.
-Iterating through the list and subtracting 10 from each item causes a runtime exception because the minus operator isn't defined for strings.

-{:.fails-sa}
-<?code-excerpt "strong/test/strong_test.dart (what-is-soundness)" replace="/List.int.*?;|print.*?;/[!$&!]/g"?>
-{% prettify dart %}
-void main() {
-  List<dynamic> strings = ["not", "ints"];
-  [!List<int> numbers = strings;!]
-  for (var number in numbers) {
-    [!print(number - 10);!] // Classic Dart runtime exception
-  }
-}
-{% endprettify %}

-Once strong mode is enabled, the analyzer warns you that this assignment is a problem, avoiding the runtime error.

-Strong mode enables Dart to have a sound type system.
-Strong mode Dart won't let a `List<dynamic>` pretend to be a `List<int>` and then let you pull non-integers out of it.

 ## The benefits of soundness